 Channel moderator bots are indispensable!
 It stays in your channel 24/7 and different bots have a whole multitude of different features and functions.
 These functions can allow you to:

-- Add funny quotes during stream and allow a random quote to be brought up on demand
+- Add funny quotes during the stream and allow a random quote to be brought up on demand.

 Other important factors to remember are: